-For Ferox the table is split into two halves and placed in separate rooms – in Gallery 3 with dark grey walls and carpeted floor that insulates acoustics and light to emphasise the sound of archived recordings of newsreels and live Irish music, muddled with the artist’s own recordings of mechanical equipment playing.
-The other half is placed in a room hosting analogue audio equipment, ceramic tools, and a smoke bottle which makes coded smoke ring messages.
+For Ferox the table is split into two halves and placed in separate rooms – in Galleries 1 upended on the floor and 3 with dark grey walls and carpeted floor that insulates acoustics and light to emphasise the sound of archived recordings of newsreels and live Irish music, muddled with the artist’s own recordings of mechanical equipment playing.
+Gallery 3 will feature different work intermittently throughout the exhibition including analogue audio equipment and a smoke bottle which makes coded smoke ring messages.
 An enlarged ceramic clay intestine emits vapour alongside several groupings of prosthetic equine ears with embedded binaural microphones.
 The ears play ASMR style audio narratives and sounds at given intervals.

 Throughout the duration of Ferox there will be a series of accompanying events, pending pandemic restrictions.
+A live demonstration and talk will activate the space on Saturday 2 April 2022 from 2pm.
 Follow @CCADLD on Facebook, Instagram and Twitter for updates.
 The artist is also creating a guide to Lough Fad East and other loughs of Donegal, which will be released later in the exhibition’s run.

 Ciarán Ó Dochartaigh is an artist from Derry with an interest in the intersection of immaterial and material sculptural processes.
 He is a PhD researcher in the art department at Goldsmiths and obtained an MFA at Goldsmiths College, London, 2010-2012.
 The research explores complexities inherent within post-conflict and intergenerational trauma in Ireland.
 He was a Research Associate at CCA Derry~Londonderry 2020–2022. Ó Dochartaigh has an ongoing research relationship with a family of donkeys.